 Students are expected to meet the following criteria for good academic standing:

-1. Maintain a minimum of 2.0 official (UWO) grade point average (Transfer credits are not part of this calculation)
+1. Maintain a minimum of 2.0 official cumulative grade point average.

 Probation and Suspension Policy